sheila-anne/sheila-anne/src/pages/autumn-alchemy.md

 - Post-retreat digital workbook for integration and continued growth
 - Personalized welcome gift
 - Heart-centered facilitation by Sheila
+- Option to add on other supportive services such as 1:1 coaching before/after the retreat

 ## Arrival & Logistics: We've Got You Covered